Chrissy Teigen’s Breast Pump Photo Before Date Night Goes Viral

-Chrissy Teigen’s breast pumping photo from Instagram has gone viral and there’s little doubt she’s getting a good laugh out of this one.
+Chrissy Teigen’s breast pumping photo from Instagram has gone viral, and there’s little doubt she’s getting a good laugh out of this one.
 The mama to two had a date night slated with hubby John Legend for Father’s Day, but she had some multi-tasking to do in order to enjoy the evening out.

 John Legend and Chrissy Teigen recently welcomed their second child, Miles Theodore Stephens, who joined big sister Luna Simone Stephens in the family.
-Miles reportedly came a little early, but he’s doing well and he gave the family something extra to be thankful for when it came to Father’s Day.
+Miles reportedly came a little early, but he’s doing well, and he gave the family something extra to be thankful for when it came to Father’s Day.

 Chrissy shared several sweet posts to pay tribute to John for Father’s Day.
-One Instagram post showed John with Miles and Luna, and Teigen thanked her “best friend and partner always” calling him the smartest, most loving, generous and kind human.
+One Instagram post showed John with Miles and Luna, and Teigen thanked her “best friend and partner,” calling him the smartest, most loving, generous, and kind human.
 She also joked that she didn’t call him the funniest, so everybody knew she wasn’t lying.

 Teigen shared another post showing John and Miles, noting that she was at brunch with her boys, and a third showed her on a plane with John.
 Her followers loved each of her Instagram posts, but it’s one from hubby Legend that went viral.